-This honey mustard dipping sauce is the perfect addition to your tailgate snack table!
+This mustard dipping sauce is the perfect addition to your tailgate snack table!
 Plus, it's vegan, so anyone can enjoy it!

 I’m always looking for twists on classics, and honey mustard is a definite childhood classic for me.
 I used to love chicken tenders with honey mustard sauce.
 I haven’t eaten them in years, largely because I steer clear of most fried foods these days.

 Lately, I’m also staying away from gluten and dairy as much as possible.
 Don’t get me wrong, I still indulge in the sweet treat from time to time, and there are some things that I just have to use cheddar cheese for, but really, I have found that there are substitutes for most things that I love that are just as, if not more, delicious as the original.